Byford Dolphin: Byford Dolphin accident of 1983

-The first two steps had been completed when, for an unknown reason, Crammond opened the clamp that was keeping the trunk sealed before Diver 4 (Hellevik) could close the door to the chamber.
-This resulted in the chamber being explosively decompressed from a pressure of nine atmospheres to the one atmosphere of the unsealed chamber system.
+The first two steps had been completed when a mechanical failure caused the clamp that was keeping the trunk sealed to open before Hellevik (diver 4) had closed the door to the chamber.
+This resulted in both chambers being rapidly depressurized from 9 atmospheres to the ambient external pressure of 1 atm.
 Air rushed out of the chamber system with tremendous force, jamming the interior trunk door and pushing the bell away, striking the two tenders.
 All four divers were killed; one of the tenders, Crammond, was killed, while Saunders was severely injured.

 Medical findings

 Medical investigations were carried out on the remains of the four divers.
-The most notable finding was the presence of large amounts of fat in large arteries and veins and in the cardiac chambers, as well as intravascular fat in organs, especially the liver.
+The most notable finding was the presence of large amounts of fat in large arteries and veins and in the cardiac chambers, as well as intravascular fat in organs especially the liver.
 This fat was unlikely to be embolic, but must have precipitated from the blood in situ.
-The autopsy suggested that rapid bubble formation in the blood denatured the lipoprotein complexes, rendering the lipids insoluble.
-The blood of the three divers left intact inside the chambers likely boiled instantly, stopping their circulation.
-The fourth diver was dismembered and mutilated by the blast forcing him out through the partially blocked doorway and would have died instantly.
+The postmortem suggested that bubble formation in the blood denatured the lipoprotein complexes, rendering the lipids insoluble.
+These now-insoluble lipids are likely what stopped their circulation.
+The fourth diver died instantly from gross dismemberment when the blast forced his body out through the partially blocked doorway.

 Coward, Lucas, and Bergersen were exposed to the effects of explosive decompression and died in the positions indicated by the diagram.
 Investigation by forensic pathologists determined that Hellevik, being exposed to the highest pressure gradient and in the process of moving to secure the inner door, was forced through the crescent-shaped opening measuring 60 cm long created by the jammed interior trunk door.
-With the escaping air and pressure, it included bisection of his thoracoabdominal cavity, which resulted in fragmentation of his body, followed by expulsion of all of the internal organs of his chest and abdomen, except the trachea and a section of small intestine, and of the thoracic spine.
-These were projected some distance, one section being found 10 m vertically above the exterior pressure door.
+With the escaping air and pressure, gross dismemberment ensued; it included bisection of his thoracoabdominal cavity, which resulted in fragmentation of his body, followed by expulsion of all of the internal organs of his chest and abdomen, except the trachea and a section of small intestine.
+These were projected some distance from the bell, with one section being found 10 m vertically above the exterior pressure door.